inflection-zone/wisdom-zone/platform-engineering/Docker/Docker-compose document.md

 **Docker Client**

-- The Docker client enables users to interact with Docker
+- The Docker client enables users to interact with Docker.
 - The Docker client can reside on the same host as the daemon or connect to a daemon on a remote host.
 - The Docker client provides a command line interface (CLI) that allows you to issue build, run, and stop application commands to a Docker daemon.